brotatotes/bht-automation/bht gen 1/Romans/Chapter 2/Romans 2 13 bht.md

 3. "The best of men, even believers in Christ, are not without sin in themselves; and when any of the saints are said to be perfect, it must be understood in a comparative sense, or as they are considered in Christ."

 ### John Wesley:
-1. "The doers of the law shall be justified" - This verse emphasizes the importance of action and obedience to God's law, rather than simply hearing or knowing it.
-It highlights the need for a genuine and active faith that is demonstrated through righteous deeds.
+1. "The doers of the law shall be justified" - This verse emphasizes the importance of action and obedience, rather than mere knowledge or hearing.
+It highlights the need for individuals to live out the teachings of the law in order to be justified before God.

-2. "A most sure and important truth" - The commentator recognizes the significance of this truth, not only for the Jews but also for the Gentiles.
-It implies that both groups are accountable to God's law and will be judged accordingly, emphasizing the universal nature of God's justice.
+2. "A most sure and important truth" - The commentary underscores the significance of this truth, which applies not only to the Jews but also to the Gentiles.
+It suggests that this verse has broader implications and relevance for all believers.

-3. "Here is therefore no parenthesis" - The commentator clarifies the structure of the passage, emphasizing that the sixteenth verse is connected to the fifteenth, not the twelfth.
-This helps to understand the flow of the argument and the logical progression of thought in the passage.
+3. "Here is therefore no parenthesis" - The commentary clarifies the structure of the passage, emphasizing that the sixteenth verse is connected to the fifteenth, not the twelfth.
+This helps to provide a clearer understanding of the flow and coherence of the passage.

 ## Generation Details